torrua/loglan_core/examples/word.md

 ```

 #### Definitions
-_The word in this example has only one definition, but there may be more in the list._
+_This word has only one definition, but there may be more in the list._
 ```python
 print(word.definitions)
 >>> [